infiniflow/ragflow/docs/references/http_api_reference.md

   - `"frequency penalty"`: `float`
     Similar to the presence penalty, this reduces the model’s tendency to repeat the same words frequently.
 Defaults to `0.7`.
   - `"max_token"`: `integer`
-    The maximum length of the model’s output, measured in the number of tokens (words or pieces of words).
+    The maximum length of the model's output, measured in the number of tokens (words or pieces of words).
+If disabled, you lift the maximum token limit, allowing the model to determine the number of tokens in its responses.
 Defaults to `512`.
 - `"prompt"`: (*Body parameter*), `object`
   Instructions for the LLM to follow.
 If it is not explicitly set, a JSON object with the following values will be generated as the default.
 A `prompt` JSON object contains the following attributes:
   - `"similarity_threshold"`: `float` RAGFlow employs either a combination of weighted keyword similarity and weighted vector cosine similarity, or a combination of weighted keyword similarity and weighted reranking score during retrieval.
 This argument sets the threshold for similarities between the user query and chunks.
 If a similarity score falls below this threshold, the corresponding chunk will be excluded from the results.
 The default value is `0.2`.